Aditya-Thakur-369/Guvi_LMS/README.md

 A robust, feature-rich Library Management System built with modern technologies to streamline library operations and enhance user experience.

+> [!IMPORTANT]
+> 🚧 **UNDER DEVELOPMENT** 🚧
+>
+> This project is currently in active development and is not ready for production use.
+> Please note:
+> - Features are still being implemented and tested
+> - APIs may change without notice
+> - Documentation is being updated regularly
+> - Security audits are pending
+>
+> We recommend waiting for the first stable release before using this in any production environment.
+> Feel free to star the repository to follow the development progress!

+A robust, feature-rich Library Management System built with modern technologies to streamline library operations and enhance user experience.

 ## 🌟 Key Features

 ### Authentication & Security 🔐